 One of the most important problems associated with total reliance on the lecture method is the inability of most students to listen effectively to any lecturer, no matter how skillful, over a sustained period.
-Research on the learning experiences of college students exposed to straight lecturing found that after an initial settling-in period of a few minutes, students readily assimilated materials for the next five minutes or so.
-Ten to 20 minutes into the lecture, however, confusion and boredom set in and assimilation fell rapidly, remaining at a low state until a brief period toward the end of the session when students were revived by the knowledge that the lecture would soon be over (16).
 There are too many reports in the literature on lack of concentration by the audience, even when the lecturer is brilliant and the attendees are highly motivated, including medical students (14).
-When it comes to "notetaking" during a 50 minute lecture, research has shown that students have noted 40 percent of the content presented during the first 15 minutes, 25 percent of the total content in a 30 minute-period, and only 20 percent during 45 minutes(16).
+When it comes to "note-taking" during a 50 minute lecture, research has shown that students have noted 40 percent of the content presented during the first 15 minutes, 25 percent of the total content in a 30 minute-period, and only 20 percent during 45 minutes(16).
 Research also suggests that the relative effectiveness of a lecture depends on the educational level of the audience.
 "In general, very little of a lecture can be recalled except in the case of listeners with above average education and intelligence" (15).
 Even with bright, competent students, listening to an interesting topic presented by a knowledgeable speaker- several serious problems remain, including the following: